-- [2] List the funds for which the city/county/district adopts appropriated budgets. - [3] If the city/county/district adopts budgets on a level other than fund, list the funds and describe the level. - [4] Present general fund budget on the department level only if the city/county/district legally approves the budget on that level.
+[4] Present general fund budget on the department level only if the city/county/district legally approves the budget on that level.

 Also, if in any of the proprietary funds the budget is legally approved on a level lower than fund (e.g., activities, etc.) the government needs to present the budgeted information on that level.
+Back to Reference 4

 [5] Provide a description, including affected fund(s) and amount(s), of any material budget transfers or amendments during the fiscal year.
 If there are significant variances, provide an explanation.
+Back to Reference 5